Sinaptik-AI/pandas-ai/docs/connectors.md

 ## Airtable Connector

-The Airtable connector allows you to connect to Airtable Projects Tables, by simply passing the `base_id` , `api_key` and `table_name` of the table you want to analyze.
+The Airtable connector allows you to connect to Airtable Projects Tables, by simply passing the `base_id` , `token` and `table_name` of the table you want to analyze.

 To use the Airtable connector, you only need to import it into your Python code and pass it to a `SmartDataframe` or `SmartDatalake` object: